boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-sconepro-rate-policy-discovery.md

 ## 3GPP UE Route Selection Policy {#ursp}

-UE Route Selection Policy (URSP) is a feature specified in 3GPP for 5G which matches and routes traffic based on a selection descriptor and a route descriptor and is further described in {{TS-23.503}}.
+UE Route Selection Policy (URSP) is a feature specified in 3GPP to match and forward traffic based upon a selection descriptor and a route descriptor as further detailed in {{TS-23.503}}.

 Specified traffic descriptors